5 Serious Addiction Facts You'll Want to Know About

 While some of these addiction facts might not seem more interesting than scary, they are real and they can make the problem worse.

 At the Carter Center here in Cumming, GA, we believe in helping individuals as individuals.
 We have a plethora of holistic treatments available to suit every type of personality and addiction.
-If you’re in the Cumming, Peachtree City, Alpharetta, Duluth, or surrounding areas and you or a loved one are struggling with addiction, please, reach out and contact us today.
+If you’re in the Cumming, Suwanee, Alpharetta, Duluth, or surrounding areas and you or a loved one are struggling with addiction, please, reach out and contact us today.